-Each of the lunchtime seminars runs from 12 to 2 pm.
+Each of the lunchtime seminars runs from 12 to 2 pm in room 354 in the CGIS Knafel Building, located at 1737 Cambridge Street in Cambridge.
 They begin with a lunch, from 12 to 12:30, before the speaker delivers his summary wisdom.
 We leave plenty of time for questions and disputes.
-The lunchtime events are scheduled for Knafel 354, located at 1737 Cambridge Street (CGIS North), unless otherwise noted.
-We will send Evites for each lunch seminar about two weeks in advance.
-Please RSVP to Andy Zwick (Executive Director) so that we know how much to order for lunch.

 Videos of past seminars are available on YouTube.